 Shock Mount Selection

-Barum and Dewar can propose standards for inputs or can work with client requirements.
-These inputs together with target attenuation levels are used to recommend wire shock mounts.
+Our team of engineers work closely with you to propose standards for inputs or can work with specified client requirements.
+These inputs, together with target attenuation levels, are used to recommend the best suited wire shock mounts.

-If required, a full analysis can be carried out, this can be used to further verify selection and if applicable used in place of testing.
+If required, a full analysis can be carried out, this can be used to further verify selection and, if applicable, used in place of testing.